 Qualifying for a loan is sometimes easier said than done.
-Just because you need a mortgage to buy your first home, or a personal loan to pay off credit card debt, doesn’t mean a lender is going to magically understand and give you the exact loan and interest rate you want.
+Just because you need a mortgage to buy your first home, or a personal loan to consolidate and pay off credit card debt, doesn’t mean a lender is going to magically understand and give you the exact loan and interest rate you want.

 A co-applicant is the person applying for the loan with you.
 Once the loan is approved, the co-applicant becomes the co-borrower.